 Treatment for juvenile rheumatoid arthritis focuses on helping your child maintain a normal level of physical and social activity.
 To accomplish this, doctors may use a combination of strategies to relieve pain and swelling, maintain full movement and strength, and prevent complications.

 - Nonsteroidal anti-inflammatory drugs (NSAIDs).
-These medications, such as ibuprofen (Advil, Motrin IB, others) and naproxen sodium (Aleve), reduce pain and swelling.
+These medications, such as ibuprofen (Advil, Motrin, others) and naproxen (Aleve), reduce pain and swelling.
 Stronger NSAIDs are available by prescription.
 Side effects include stomach upset and liver problems.